fruitsamples/CocoaDVDPlayer/ReadMe.txt

 BUILDING THE APPLICATION
 ========================

-Mac OS X v10.5 or later is required to build the sample.
-If you want to use the Xcode project file that comes with the sample, you need to install Xcode 3.1 or later.
+If you want to use the Xcode project that comes with the sample, install Xcode 4.3 or later on a system running OS X v10.7 or later.

 USING THE APPLICATION
 =====================

-To run CocoaDVDPlayer, you need a system with Mac OS X v10.5 or later, an Apple-supplied internal DVD drive, and display hardware that supports DVD playback.
+To run CocoaDVDPlayer, you need a system with OS X v10.7 or later, an Apple-supplied internal DVD drive, and display hardware that supports DVD playback.

 The DVDPlayback framework can only be used by a single client at a time.
 If CocoaDVDPlayer is already active and the user inserts a DVD, the user will be presented with an alert when the DVD Player application launches and finds that the framework is already in use.
 The best approach is to insert the DVD, quit DVD Player when it launches, and then run CocoaDVDPlayer.